 By dawn, everyone around me had calmed down, and had either fallen asleep or left the hall.
 I went back to my room for a quick sleep.
 Around 10 a.m., we met for breakfast, after which we went back to the ceremony hall, split into two groups, and started sharing our experiences from the night before.
 Everyone was overwhelmed with impressions and emotions.
 Everyone was open and vulnerable.
 I heard the most incredible stories of healing and transformation, and the most profound insights and revelations about this life and beyond.

 Despite my efforts, I didn’t have a single psychedelic experience for the rest of my trip.
-Although I drank four or five shots of ayahuasca, I didn’t experience any noticeable changes.
-Nonetheless, during the second ayahuasca ceremony, a very unusual story unfolded, which involved several people including me.
+Although I drank four or five shots of Ayahuasca, I didn’t experience any noticeable changes.
+Nonetheless, during the second Ayahuasca ceremony, a very unusual story unfolded, which involved several people including me.
 In some ways, everybody in the hall was involved.
+I still feel like I've stepped into a movie...
 This story became the answer to my main intention.
 Over time, I had all my questions and intentions answered.

-I don’t know why I didn’t have any psychedelic experiences, even though the ayahuasca we drank was quite strong – according to the shaman who prepared it and based on other people’s reactions.
+I don’t know why I didn’t have any psychedelic experiences, even though the Ayahuasca we drank was quite strong – according to the shaman who had prepared it and based on other people’s reactions.
 Perhaps the DMT was broken down by my digestive system, instead of going to my brain, or certain serotonin receptors in my brain were not sensitive enough.
-Or perhaps Mother Aya knew best what I needed… I can think of several reasons why it may have been better for me not to go on a psychedelic journey.
+Or, perhaps, Mother Aya knew best what I needed… I can think of several reasons why it was better for me not to go on a psychedelic journey.
 As one reason, instead of getting overwhelmed with impressions and emotions, I needed to stay focused and learn as much as possible from others.
 And I did.
 Here are just a few examples of what I learned:

 Everything we see, think, and feel is an illusion.
 Time is an illusion.
 If nothing is real, why not take the drama in our lives easier?
 Why not just enjoy this game of life, learn from our challenges, and grow?
 [Easier said than done, right?
 I know – both as a psychotherapist and a fellow human being...]